 How Are TSBC Donors Screened?

+All donors are tested quarterly as part of our ongoing donor screening.
 Information on a donor’s CMV antibody status is included on his short profile.

 Should a Recipient Be Screened for CMV?

 The CDC has no recommendation regarding CMV screening of recipients.
 We recommend that you check with your own medical provider regarding CMV testing before or during pregnancy.